sohamsshah/insight-jainism/README.md

 This website support Jainism.
-This website is built using javascript and css.
+This website is built using javascript and css. in this website built high level core concepts for javascript.
 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 <!-- removed github stars -->